Projects per year

 Research interests

-Alan Hunter is a Reader (Associate Professor) in mechanical engineering and integrated mechanical / electrical engineering at Bath, and adjunct associate professor in the Department of Informatics at the University of Oslo.
+Alan Hunter is a Professor in Autonomous Systems in the Department of Mechanical Engineering.
 His research interests are in underwater acoustics, signal processing, imaging, and machine intelligence.
 He is particularly interested in applications in underwater remote sensing using sonar and marine robotics.

-Alan is a member of the University of Bath's Robotics and Autonomous Systems Laboratory, the Water Innovation and Research Centre (WIRC@Bath), and the Centre for Space, Atmospheric, and Oceanic Science.
-He is also a Member of the Institute of Acoustics (IoA), Senior Member of the Institute of Electrical and Electronic Engineers (IEEE), and Associate Editor for the IEEE Journal of Oceanic Engineering.
+Alan is a Senior Member of the Institute of Electrical and Electronic Engineers (IEEE) and Associate Editor for the IEEE Journal of Oceanic Engineering.

 Biography